ravthiru/keycloak-recepies/springboot-user-attributes/README.md

 There are 2 endpoints exposed by this service:

 * `public` - requires no authentication
-* `userinfo` - can be invoked by users with the `user` role and returns a list of products
+* `userinfo` - can be invoked by users with the `user` role and returns login user attributes

 System Requirements